YuvalLidany/YuvalLidany.github.io/_pages/publication.md

 author_profile: true
 ---
 <p> <strong>(In)Compatibility of Technology Products: Smartphones and Laptops in The U.S. Market</strong>.</p>

-Compatibility between <em>standalone<em> technology products is an inconspicuous attribute that can anchor consumers to ecosystems.
-This paper studies the effect of compatibility between smartphones and laptops in the U.S. market.
-I first formulate a methodology enabling researchers to identify the causality of deep parameters.
-I then develop and estimate a structural model of smartphone (laptop) demand conditional on the owned laptop (smartphone) to quantify the effects of excluding incompatibility and allowing a cross-market merger.
-Variation in owned products identifies the compatibility coefficient.
+This paper investigates the role of compatibility between <em>standalone<em> technology products, such as smartphones and laptops, in anchoring consumers to ecosystems in the U.S. market.
+I design a novel methodology to identify the causal impacts of deep parameters and develop a structural model of demand for smartphones and laptops, incorporating compatibility characteristics.
+This model quantifies the impact of opened ecosystems and cross-market mergers.
+Variation in consumer ownership identifies the compatibility coefficient.
+Counterfactual reveals that opened ecosystems increase market concentration when the hardware quality gap is considerable and vice versa, where consumer surplus increases due to lower prices and higher compatibility.

 <br> <br>